Skip to main content Skip to navigation

 Polyphagous shot-hole borer kills vascular tissue in trees causing dieback and tree death.

-Polyphagous shot-hole borer (PSHB, Euwallacea fornicatus) is a small beetle native to Southeast Asia that tunnels into the trunks, stems and branches of trees and plants.
-This beetle is highly invasive and attacks a wide range of plant species, with over 500 documented globally to have been affected.
+Polyphagous shot-hole borer (PSHB, Euwallacea fornicatus) is a small (approx. 2mm long) invasive beetle native to Southeast Asia that attacks a wide range of trees and plants, with over 500 documented globally to have been affected.

-The department is responding to a detection of this invasive pest in the Perth metropolitan area and has implemented a Quarantine Area (QA).
-This restriction aims to prevent the spread of the pest by limiting the movement of wood and plant materials.
+This restriction aims to prevent the spread of the pest by limiting the movement of wood, green waste and plant materials.

 Current situation